Content Map Terms

 How can you prevent it?

-If you have low blood pressure, your doctor may suggest that you try some simple ways to prevent symptoms like dizziness.
+If you have low blood pressure, your doctor may suggest that you try some ways to prevent symptoms like dizziness.
 For example, your doctor might recommend that you:

 • Stand up slowly.